codespaceDrifter/LinearFeatureMap/README.md

 due to compute and time limitations we start with 4 layers of MLP not all layers: we pick layer 8, 16, 24, 31.

+for activations we are using the first 75% as training and last 25% as test.

 ### potential problems: